 What happens in the spring and fall when the system does not require as much heat?
 If we assume there is a reset schedule, then the average temperature will be lower so the maximum remains 160°F. But, if there is no reset schedule or it is not working as designed, then when we send out 180°F fluid in the spring or fall, the return temperature will be much higher than 160°F. To be safe we may use 180°F as the maximum temperature which will result in more safety factor to the selection.

-Why Do We Need the Fluid Type for Tank Selection?
+Why Do We Need the Fluid Type for Expansion Tank Size Selection?

 The expansion of water from one temperature to another is different than glycols or other fluids.
 The expansion is calculated for you in the B&G Systemwize program.
 This calculation is not a mystery.